lidofinance/docs/docs/guides/deposit-security-manual.md

 1. Prepare an EOA account for signing data with a private key on hand (not in hardware wallet).
 It will be a moderately sensitive hot private key.
 Use different accounts for testnet and mainnet.
 2. Send the account address to Lido for submitting it to the smart contract.
-3. Deploy and run `lido-council-daemon` with the private key from the EOA account .
+3. Deploy and run `lido-council-daemon` with the private key from the EOA account.
 It would work in a dry-run mode until your address would be included in the smart contract.

 ## Detailed description